How Much Dwelling Coverage Do I Need For a Condo?

 How Much Dwelling Coverage Do I Need for a Condo?

 Second up is the condo association’s master policy.
 You help pay for this policy in your monthly HOA dues.
-And that policy is designed to protect the exterior structure of the buildings, all common areas and much more.
+That policy is designed to protect the exterior structure of the buildings, all common areas and much more.
 However, the master policy only kicks in to protect your unit if you’ve opted for an all-in policy.
 But we’ll get to that shortly.

 An all-in condo insurance policy is the cream of the crop.
 This is because the condo association’s master policy insures the exterior and interior of your unit, including the fixtures built into or attached to the walls, such as kitchen cabinets, countertops, bathtubs and showers.